 Without following a file tail will automatically exit.
 But if tail follows a file it will work forever.
 If we want to exit and kill tail

 CTRL+c shortcut can be used in a console.

 Remove Header Line

 Previously we have looked to tailing multiple files.
-While using multiple files there will be some delimiter used to set start of the separate file also provides the name of the file.
+While using multiple files there will be some delimiter used to set the start of the separate file also provide the name of the file.
 This header line can be removed with

 $ tail -n 5 -q /var/log/auth.log /var/log/syslog /var/log/dpkg.log